mentainha/m3o/README.md

 ## Introduction

-M3O is a next generation cloud.
 Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.

 ## Features